nicepkg/aide/docs/configuration/README.md

 vscode will open a temporary text to show you the converted code.

+#### Configuration - `aide.aide.autoRememberConvertLanguagePairs`

+This setting allows you to specify whether to automatically remember the language pairs used for code conversion.
+Default is `true`.

 #### Configuration - `aide.convertLanguagePairs`

 This setting allows you to specify the language mapping for code conversion.
 The mapping should be in the form of `sourceLanguage: targetLanguage`.